Pahari people (Nepal): Religion and castes

 Most Nepalese Paharis are Hindus, with the exception of the shamanistic and oracular Matwali ("drinking") Khasa Chhetris.
 Hindu Paharis are generally more conscious of their caste (Varna, Jāti) and status than their Tibetan neighbors, especially those Paharis living in rural Nepal.
 However, as a result of extensive historical contact with non-Hindu Nepalese, the Pahari caste structure is less orthodox and less complex than the traditional four-fold system in the plains to the south.
 The Pahari system is generally two-fold, consisting of the higher clean, Dvija castes and the lower unclean, Dalit castes.
 The Dvija (twice-born) include the Bahun (Brahmin) and Chhetri (Kshatriya) castes.

 Chhetris as a caste comprise many subgroups, including Khas (clans from Khas) and Thakuri (aristocratic clans).
 The Khas subgroups are aboriginal of Karnali Zone.

 Society

 The most prominent features of Nepalese Pahari society have been the Chhetri Shah dynasty (1768–2008), the Rana Prime Ministers that marginalized the monarchy (1846–1953), and its upper-caste presence in the armed forces, police, and government of Nepal.
-The King of Nepal himself was a member of the Chhetri Thakuri subcaste.
+The King of Nepal himself was a member of the Chhetri Thakuri sub-caste.
 In traditional and administrative professions, upper-caste Paharis were given favourable treatment by the royal government.